-A bequest is a gift in your will.
+A bequest is a gift in your Will.
 Leaving a bequest to RMIT is simple and will help shape our future, benefiting students, the University and the community for years to come.

 After considering the needs of your family and loved ones, if you choose to leave a bequest to RMIT, you will become part of the future of the University and leave a lasting legacy that will impact generations to come.

-My story: why I left a bequest to RMIT
+Why I left a bequest to RMIT

 When Silvia Tejedor enrolled in the Certificate of Technology in Electronics at RMIT in 1980, she was one of only two women in the course.
-She chose to leave a bequest to help a new generation of women persue a career in electronics, science and engineering.
+She chose to leave a bequest to help a new generation of women pursue a career in electronics, science and engineering.

 When Mechanical Engineering student John Storey Junior died in 1947, aged just 22, his family left a bequest to RMIT for the establishment of a scholarship.
 The memory of a great family and their contribution to RMIT lives on each year through scholarships and fellowships endowed in the Storey name.